How to Stop Catastrophizing–Managing Our Minds

 • use positive affirmations (constructive statements that we repeat to ourselves to condition our brain for clarity and success)

-• engage in regular self-care practices, such as maintaining good sleep routines, exercising often, taking frequent breaks throughout the day, breathing deeply, enjoying hobbies, and getting out into nature
+• engage in regular self-care practices, such as eating well, maintaining good sleep routines, exercising often, taking frequent breaks throughout the day, breathing deeply, enjoying hobbies, and getting out into nature

 In the end, we all experience bad things in life.
 The key is to avoid making them worse by magnifying our negative thinking about them.
 Instead, why not take productive action to avoid or address them?